-Unlike the Congestion Charge, there is no operating time for the ULEZ charge; if you enter at any time of the day or night, you’ll have to pay.
-After all, this is about stopping emissions, not traffic at peak hours.
+Unlike the London Congestion Charge, there is no operating time for the ULEZ charge.
+If you enter at any time of the day or night, you’ll have to pay.
+After all, this is about stopping emissions, not controlling traffic at peak hours.

-More bad news: the charge is calculated per calendar day, so if you drive in to the ULEZ area at 11pm at night and then drive out at 2.30am the following morning, you’ll have to pay the charge twice.
-Sour!
+There’s more bad news.
+The charge is calculated per calendar day, so if you drive into the ULEZ area at 11pm at night and then drive out at 2.30am the following morning, you’ll have to pay the charge twice.

-How much will the ULEZ cost, and how do you pay it?
+How much does the ULEZ cost and how do you pay?

-If your vehicle is affected, you’ll have to pay an extra £12.50, and if you’re using a larger vehicle (like a lorry over 3.5 tonnes or a coach over 5 tonnes), it’ll cost an extra £100 per day.
-Like the congestion charge, you can pay online, and even in advance.
+If your car is affected, you’ll have to pay £12.50 per day.
+If you’re driving a larger vehicle (such as a lorry over 3.5 tonnes or a coach over 5 tonnes), it’ll cost £100 per day.
+Like the Congestion Charge, you can pay online and in advance.

 What’s the fine if you don’t pay the ULEZ?

-ULEZ charges are calculated on the emissions a vehicle produces rather than the car’s age, and the minium emission standards for petrol and diesel cars are below:
+ULEZ charges are calculated on the emissions a vehicle produces on its official certification, rather than the car’s age.
+The minimum permissible emission standards for petrol and diesel cars are listed below:

 - Petrol: Euro 4